arcusmaximus/SottrModTools/Documentation.md

 The addon supports bone constraints.
 In fact, it automatically creates constraints on a few (hidden by default) bones of the tr11_lara skeleton, as this is necessary for the animation to play correctly ingame.

-The animation's duration is determined by the Blender scene's end frame, and its speed by the FPS Base.
+The animation's frame count is determined by the Blender scene's end frame.
+Its speed is in turn determined by the Blender scene's *FPS Base* (see Output tab → Format panel;
+you'll need to set the *Frame Rate* to *Custom* to see the Base).
+Note that the Base works in the opposite way as the FPS: a higher Base will result in each frame taking more time and the animation thus being slower overall, not faster.

 ## External references